 Archbishop Patrick Michael O’Regan

-Patrick Michael O’Regan was born in Perthville NSW, a small rural village 10km south of Bathurst, on Wednesday October 8, 1958.
+Patrick Michael O’Regan was born in Bathurst NSW and grew up in Perthville NSW, a small rural village 10km south of Bathurst, on Wednesday October 8, 1958.

 His parents, the late Colin Michael O’Regan and the late Alice Daphne O’Regan (nee Dulhunty) raised four children, Stephen, Laurence, Patrick and Louise.